IQSS/dataverse/modules/container-base/README.md

 - `release` representing the latest stable release in Dataverse's main branch ([`Dockerfile`](https://github.com/IQSS/dataverse/tree/master/modules/container-base/src/main/docker/Dockerfile))

-Within the main repository, you may find the base image's files at `<git root>/modules/container-base`.
+Within the main repository, you may find the base image files at `<git root>/modules/container-base`.
 This Maven module uses the `Maven Docker Plugin <https://dmp.fabric8.io>`_ to build and ship the image.
 You may use, extend, or alter this image to your liking and/or host in some different registry if you want to.